Scott Machado

 INTERNATIONAL EXPERIENCE

-After several seasons playing in the G-League, Machado chose to pursue European opportunities in 2014, signing with ASVEL Basket of France for the second half of the 2013–14 LNB Pro A season.
+After several seasons playing in the G-League, Machado chose to pursue European opportunities.
+In 2014, he signed with ASVEL Basket in France for the second half of the 2013–14 LNB Pro A season.
+He went on to appear in four league games.

 On August 7, 2016, Machado signed with Rasta Vechta of Germany for the 2016–17 season.
 On December 5, 2016, he parted ways with Vechta.
 Eight days later, he signed with Spanish club ICL Manresa for the rest of the 2016–17 ACB season.
 In its second game in Spain, its first at home, Machado scored a winning layup against Movistar Estudiantes.